gdmueller/error-fixes/README.md

 ```
     git clone <repo url>
 ```
 Make sure to replace `< repo url>` with the url you copied from the repository on github.
-Angle braces , `<>` commonly surround where the command needs information that is specific to you.
+Angle braces , `<>` are **not to be included** in the bash command.
+Angle braces commonly surround where the command needs information that is specific to you.
 If stuck further instruction on forking and cloning can be found [here](https://docs.google.com/document/d/14byPrWvvdGPgPINLrZcSBIC6hEICGr2nkMpUctL3Yi4/edit#heading=h.9g8b9kmlg2ei)